ClarAlvez/ClarAlvez/README.md

 ## 🔭 Projects

-- 🥭​ [Cajuice](https://github.com/JoaoCussolim/Cajuice): A game website with some games made on canvas!
+- 🥭​ [Cajuice](https://github.com/JoaoCussolim/Cajuice): A game website with some games made on canvas by me and my friends!
 [Try it out!](https://cajuice.netlify.app/)
 - ​🎮​ [Lucky Journey](https://github.com/JoaoCussolim/lestGoGambling): Our second game project using canvas!
 [Coming soon~]

 - I still have a lot more comming up soon 🤫!